edofrederix/briscola/doc/chapters/4_finiteVolume.md

 In Briscola, boundary conditions can broadly be grouped into two categories: standard boundary conditions and immersed boundary conditions.
 Standard boundary conditions are defined at domain boundary patches and therefore always coincide exactly with cell faces.
-Immersed boundary conditions on the other hand are internal to the flow domain, and can be set on immersed boundaries which may arbitrarily cross cells and cell faces.
+Immersed boundary conditions, on the other hand, are internal to the flow domain, and can be set on immersed boundaries which may arbitrarily cross cells and cell faces.
 The immersed boundary method and immersed boundary conditions are discussed in more detail in [Chapter